 4.7 Life Insurance. (a) ASOR may accept a designation as the owner of a life insurance policy.
 ASOR also may be named as a beneficiary or contingent beneficiary of a life insurance policy.
 Gifted life insurance policies must possess a minimum face value of $5,000.
 If the donor contributes future premium payments, ASOR will include the entire amount of the additional premium payment as a gift in the year the premium payment is made.
 A life insurance policy designation will not be recorded as a gift until it is irrevocable.
 When such occurs, the gift will be recorded in accordance with Generally Accepted Accounting Principles (GAAP).

 (b) If a policy is a “vanishing premium” policy, the donor must clarify the risk of “reappearing premiums” if assumed interest rates or dividends decrease.
 Often premiums vanish only to reappear later when an economic environment becomes less favorable.
-Annual illustrations required for these types of policies.
+Annual illustrations are required for these types of policies.
 The donor also must deliver to ASOR a copy of the contract and a current vanishing in-force illustration.
-If a policy is not fully paid, a second illustration assuming a 1-2% reduction in interest or dividend rates.
+If a policy is not fully paid, the donor also must deliver a second illustration assuming a 1-2% reduction in interest or dividend rates.

 (c) ASOR encourages gifts of paid-up life insurance policies.
-If the policy is not paid-up, the donor contribute all future premium payments on the life insurance policy to ASOR.
-If the donor does not cover premium payments, ASOR, in its sole discretion, may (i) continue to pay the premiums, (ii) convert the policy to paid-up insurance, or (iii) surrender the policy for its current cash value.
+If the policy is not paid-up, the donor also must contribute all future premium payments on the life insurance policy to ASOR.
+If the donor does not cover future premium payments, ASOR, in its sole discretion, may (i) continue to pay the premiums, (ii) convert the policy to paid-up insurance, or (iii) surrender the policy for its current cash value.

 4.8 Real Estate. (a) ASOR may accept a gift of real estate.
 Gifts of real estate may include developed property, undeveloped property, or remainder interests (provided the carrying costs, such as, inter alia, maintenance, repairs, insurance, property taxes, mortgages, notes, owners’ association dues, country club membership dues, and transfer charges, are paid by the donor or primary beneficiary).
 The donor must deliver to ASOR the deed, property tax bill, title report, survey, site plans or development surveys relating to the property, plot plan, any existing leases or agreements encumbering the property, substantiation of zoning status, and verification of title insurance.
 ASOR will arrange for an appraisal of the property and obtain a title binder when deemed appropriate, the cost of which will be borne by the donor.
 The property may also undergo an environmental audit, the cost of which will be borne by the donor, to ensure that ASOR will have no current or potential exposure to environmental liability.